ayushev/optiga/index.rst

 OPTIGA™ embedded security solutions
 =========================

-This is the documentation for OPTIGA&trade; embedded `security solutions <https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/>`_.
+This is the documentation for OPTIGA™ embedded `security solutions <https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/>`_.

 This isn't an official source of information, but rather a playground.
 For official documetnation please refer to the respective product pages.